PBM Reform 2026: What Recent Legislation Means for the Industry

 Time: 12:30PM - 1:30PM (EST)

-The pharmacy benefit manager (PBM) landscape is undergoing significant regulatory transformation, with a wave of developments signaling a new era of transparency and accountability for PBMs and the entities that contract with them.
-In early 2026 alone, Congress passed landmark PBM reforms in the Consolidated Appropriations Act of 2026, the Department of Labor (DOL) proposed new rules for group health plans’ relationships with PBMs, the FTC has settled enforcement actions, and the Trump administration launched TrumpRx.gov as part of its broader drug pricing initiatives.
+The pharmacy benefit manager (PBM) landscape underwent significant regulatory transformation, with a wave of developments signaling a new era of transparency and accountability for PBMs and the entities that contracted with them.
+In early 2026 alone, Congress passed landmark PBM reforms in the Consolidated Appropriations Act of 2026, the Department of Labor (DOL) proposed new rules for group health plans’ relationships with PBMs, the FTC settled enforcement actions, and the Trump administration launched TrumpRx.gov as part of its broader drug pricing initiatives.

-Join attorneys from our Health Law practice for a practical discussion on what these changes mean for your organization.
-We will break down the key provisions of the CAA 2026 PBM reforms, explore the DOL’s proposed rule and its implications for plan sponsors and PBMs, examine recent FTC settlements, and assess how the administration’s drug pricing initiatives may shape the market going forward.
+Attorneys from our Health Law practice led a practical discussion on what these changes meant for organizations.
+They broke down the key provisions of the CAA 2026 PBM reforms, explored the DOL’s proposed rule and its implications for plan sponsors and PBMs, examined recent FTC settlements, and assessed how the administration’s drug pricing initiatives might shape the market going forward.

 - Prioritize compliance efforts based on the CAA 2026 PBM reform provisions and key timelines